wilkebouwer/itvb23ows-starter-code/README.md

 `docker-compose up`

 Jenkins should now accessible from `http://localhost:JENKINS_PORT/`, using the credentials `JENKINS_ADMIN_ID` as username and `JENKINS_ADMIN_PASSWORD` as password.
-It will automatically run a pipeline that checks if the production setup succesfully builds and runs.
+It will automatically run a pipeline on the `dev` branch that checks if the production setup succesfully builds and runs, after which the `dev` branch can be merged into `main` if succesful.
 The app should now be accessible from `http://localhost:APP_PORT/`